iboB/ibob.github.com/_posts/2022-09-17-transparent-lookups-for-maps-and-sets.md

 For example, if you often have to search for the same string in several unordered containers, you might want to invest in a fat string: a pair of a string and its hash.
 Thus you won't have to hash the same thing over and over again in your multiple lookups.

 Another pretty cool example is with the ordered containers.
-I don't ofen use maps or sets (and if I do, most times they are [flat](https://github.com/iboB/itlib/blob/master/include/itlib/flat_set.hpp)), but when order is needed, ranges are common use case.
+I don't ofen use maps or sets (and if I do, most times they are [flat](https://github.com/iboB/itlib/blob/master/include/itlib/flat_set.hpp)), but when order is needed, ranges are a common use case.
 Many algorithms with a map or a set will start like this:

 ```c++
 void do_something_in_range(const key& rangeBegin, const key& rangeEnd) {